For Songwriters, Everything’s Coming Up Roses, and Other Flora

 And the reason for that is, songs tend to be about a thing called love.
 “Shall I compare thee to a summer’s day?”
 “No need, comparison to one flower will do.”
 Shakespeare never got a contract in Nashville, but you can bet, if he were around, he’d be penning songs where flowers got their due.

-But now let’s tiptoe through the tulips over to some of the other fabulous flora that’s been known to get song title airplay.
+Let’s tiptoe through the tulips over to some of the other fabulous flora that’s been known to get song title airplay.
 (If you step on the “Paper Roses,” not to fear, Granny won’t come out with her shotgun.)

 Miranda Lambert’s “Virginia Bluebells”… Lucinda Williams’ “Buttercup”… Audra McDonald’s “Edelweiss”… Has anyone ever envisioned such a sumptuous bouquet?